groussea/opyflow/ReadMe.md

 ```shell
 conda activate opyfenv
 ```
+### Installation using the standard python protocol to create a virtual environment

-You can standard python protocol (run the command where you want to put the environement)
+You can also use the standard python protocol (run the command where you want to put the environment):

 ```shell
 python -m venv opyfenv